Will accountants need to register with the FCA for AML supervision?

 What accountancy firms should check now

-Small accountancy firms do not need a lengthy transition project, but they do need a clear view of their current AML position.
+Small accountancy firms do not require a lengthy transition project, but they should have clean and consistent AML records.

-The starting point is the firm’s current AML route.
-A professional body-supervised firm should be able to evidence that its AML cover sits under the Money Laundering Regulations.
-An HMRC-registered firm should be able to show that its registration reflects the services it actually provides.
+• Start by confirming who supervises the firm for AML purposes.
+A professional body-supervised firm should evidence that its AML cover sits under the Money Laundering Regulations.
+Similarly, an HMRC-registered firm should check that its registration reflects the services it actually provides.

-Core firm information should also be kept tidy, especially details about the practice, its current AML route, and the people responsible for or able to control the business.
+• Core firm information should also be kept tidy, especially practice details and information about the people responsible for, or able to control, the business.

-The objective is simple: when the official FCA process arrives, firms should be able to provide consistent answers quickly.
+The objective is to protect against avoidable delays once the official FCA process begins.
 For the timetable behind the change, see our article on when the FCA will take over AML supervision of accountants.

 In summary

-While the government has chosen the FCA as the future Single Professional Services Supervisor, the operational route for existing firms is still to be designed.
+While the government has chosen the FCA as the future Single Professional Services Supervisor, the registration process and transfer route for existing firms are still to be finalised.

 The sensible step for small practices is to get the basics right now.
-Firms should know their current supervisor, check that supervised activities match their services, identify any TCSP work, and keep responsible-person and ownership details current.
+Firms should know their current supervisor and check that their supervised activities match their services.
+They should also identify any TCSP work and keep the responsible person and ownership details current.

 FAQs